 This seems to be a critical misunderstanding by Battin.
 The linguistic shift to 'palliative sedation' that many now utilize is to clarify the intent and application of an often misunderstood and abused practice.
 Contrary to Battin, the use of the term 'palliative sedation' should not be understood as being a "new euphemism" to take the edge off of a controversial practice and as an illegitimate attempt to avoid the similarities with physician-assisted death.
 Instead, the use of 'palliative' is to reflect the goal and intent of terminal sedation, which is to alleviate otherwise unmanageable symptoms and which is also the most important feature, not the hastening of death.
-This is not dissimilar to the shift in language to 'physician-assisted death' that many of its proponents employ from the more unfavorable 'physician-assisted suicide.'
+This is not dissimilar to the shift in language to 'physician-assisted suicide.'
 Many in support of physician-assisted death understand that the term 'suicide' can be distressing and misunderstood as well.
 So the use of the more preferred term 'physician-assisted death' is to connote the intent of the physician to care for the patient and to emphasize the goal of the practice which is to be an exercise in mercy and an expression of patient autonomy, according to its proponents.